Rabbi Wendy Ilene Zierler, Ph.D.

 Please tell us about Prooftexts: A Journal of Literary History.

-Prooftexts is a leading scholarly journal that was founded 40 years ago by two Jewish Theological Seminary professors.
+Prooftexts is a leading scholarly journal that was founded 42 years ago by David Roskies and Alan Mintz (z”l), two leading Jewish literary scholars, who eventually taught together at the Jewish Theological Seminary.
 It has been housed at HUC-JIR since 2017 and is co-sponsored by the Crown Center at Northwestern University.
-It is the foremost journal of Jewish literature in North America, and celebrated its 40th anniversary this past year.
-Recently Prooftexts hosted a conference at Northwestern University to commemorate the 100th anniversary of S.Y.
+This past fall, Prooftexts hosted a conference at Northwestern University to commemorate the 100th anniversary of S.Y.
 Agnon’s At The Handles of the Lock (1922).
-The conference brought together leading Agnon scholars from all over North America and Israel, and was co-sponsored by Agnon House in Jerusalem.
-As a journal of Jewish Literary History, Prooftexts publishes scholarship dealing with Jewish literature from the Bible to the present, and reflects HUC-JIR’s commitment to a vibrant sense of tradition, innovation, and intellectual life.
+The conference brought together leading Agnon scholars from all over North America and Israel and was co-sponsored by Agnon House in Jerusalem.
+A special issue of the journal dedicated to the subject of that conference will be published in 2023-24.
+As a journal of Jewish Literary History, Prooftexts publishes scholarship dealing with Jewish literature from the Bible to the present and reflects HUC-JIR’s commitment to a vibrant sense of tradition, innovation, and intellectual life.

 Please tell us about your Jewish journey and your journey to HUC-JIR.

 I was born in a small town in Western Ontario called Sarnia.
 My family was the only observant family in this small town Jewish community.
-When I was five my parents decided to give up their business in this intergenerational furniture store, which my father’s father had started when he first came over to Canada from Galicia.
-They gave up this business so that my father could stop working on Shabbat and moved to Toronto so they could send at least some of us children to Jewish schools.
+When I was five, my parents decided to give up the family furniture store, which my father’s father had started when he first came over to Canada from Galicia.
+They gave up this business so that my father could stop working on Shabbat and moved us to Toronto so they could send at least some of us children to Jewish schools.

-At the root of my family experience is people making very major commitments to sustain Jewish life for their family.
-In my family, I benefited the most from a Jewish perspective from the decision to move because I was five and the youngest, and could study in Jewish schools for the longest.
+At the root of my family experience are people making very major sacrifices and commitments to sustain Jewish life for their family.
+I benefited the most Jewishly from the decision to move because I was the youngest in the family and only five years old at the time of the move, which meant that I could study in Jewish schools for the longest period of time.

-I studied in Israel for a year after graduating high school.
-Then I attended Yeshiva University, and after that I went to Princeton University for my Ph.D. in comparative literature, which was Jewish literature and Modern American and English literature.
+I studied in Israel for a year after graduating from high school.
+Then I attended Yeshiva University, and after that, I went to Princeton University for my Ph.D. in comparative literature, which was focused on Jewish literature and Modern American and English literatures.

 I have been observant my whole life.
 I didn’t have any family history in the Reform Movement, but my husband was offered to work in the Hong Kong office of his law firm, and I got a position at the University of Hong Kong.
-While I was there working at the University of Hong Kong, I was approached by an academic colleague, and was encouraged to apply for this job at HUC-JIR.
-So I came back and interviewed, and have now been at HUC-JIR since 2001.
-I received rabbinic ordination from Yeshivat Maharat in 2021, and I’ve joked that I’m the first Orthodox Reform woman rabbi with such firm footing in the Reform Movement.
+While I was there working at the University of Hong Kong, I was approached by an academic colleague and was encouraged to apply for a job at HUC-JIR.
+So, I came back and interviewed, and I have now been at HUC-JIR since 2001.
+I received rabbinic ordination from Yeshivat Maharat in 2021, and I’ve joked that I’m the first Orthodox Reform woman rabbi, given that I have an Orthodox ordination but also such firm footing in the Reform Movement.

 What do you enjoy in your free time?

 I like to paint, exercise, cook for my family, and bike ride.
 I write creatively.
 I have a MFA in fiction writing, so I have written stories and a novel.
-I watch a lot of Netflix, and I claim that it’s work because I teach a class on film and theology and TV.
+I watch a lot of Netflix, and I claim that it’s work because I teach a class on film, theology, and TV.